opnfv/functest/docs/testing/user/configguide/configguide.rst

 'no_proxy' environment variable are set correctly::

   # Make double sure that the 'no_proxy=...' line in the
-  # 'openstack.creds' file is commented out first.
+  # 'creds' file is commented out first.
 Otherwise, the
   # values set into the 'no_proxy' environment variable below will
   # be ovewrwritten, each time the command
-  # 'source ~/functest/conf/openstack.creds' is issued.
+  # 'source ~/functest/conf/creds' is issued.

   cd ~/functest/conf/
-  sed -i 's/export no_proxy/#export no_proxy/' openstack.creds
+  sed -i 's/export no_proxy/#export no_proxy/' creds
-  source ./openstack.creds
+  source ./creds

   # Next calculate some IP addresses for which http_proxy
   # usage should be excluded: